Fishtown, Philadelphia

-Fishtown is a neighborhood in the River Wards section of Philadelphia, Pennsylvania.
-Located northeast of Center City Philadelphia, its borders are somewhat disputed today due to many factors, but are roughly defined by the triangle created by the Delaware River, Frankford Avenue, and York Street.
-Some newer residents expand the area to Lehigh Avenue, while some older residents shrink the area to Norris Street.
-It is served by the Market–Frankford Line rapid transit subway/elevated line of the SEPTA system.
-Fishtown is a largely working class Irish Catholic neighborhood, but it has recently seen a large influx of young urban professionals and gentrification.
+Fishtown is a neighborhood in the River Wards section of Philadelphia, Pennsylvania, United States.
+Located northeast of Center City Philadelphia, its borders are somewhat disputed today due to many factors, but are roughly defined by the triangle created by the Delaware River, Front Street, and York Street.
+Some newer residents expand the area to Lehigh Avenue to the northeast, while some older ones shrink the area to Norris Street.
+It is served by the Market–Frankford Line rapid transit subway/elevated line of the SEPTA system, and the historic Route 15 Girard Avenue trolley line.
+Fishtown has long been a largely working class Irish Catholic and Irish American neighborhood, though in recent years it has seen a large influx of young urban professionals and gentrification.

-The name Fishtown derives from one of the original occupation of its residents.
-Early settlers were fishermen and over time they controlled the fishing rights to both sides of the Delaware River from Cape May to the falls at Trenton, NJ.
-The apocryphal local legend traces the name of Fishtown to Charles Dickens, who purportedly visited the neighborhood in March 1842, but records show this to be false, as it was named Fishtown prior to his visit, at least as early as 1808 as evidenced in a newspaper article in The Tickler an early 19th Century Philadelphia newspaper.
+The name Fishtown derives from one of the original occupations of its residents.
+Early settlers were fishermen and over time, they controlled the fishing rights to both sides of the Delaware River, from Cape May to the falls at Trenton.
+The apocryphal local legend traces the name of Fishtown to Charles Dickens, who purportedly visited the neighborhood in March 1842, but records show this to be false, as it was named Fishtown prior to his visit, at least as early as 1808, as evidenced in a newspaper article in The Tickler, an early 19th century Philadelphia newspaper.